-In May 2019 Cyprium Australia Pty Ltd ("Cyprium") exercised an exclusive option to earn an 80% interest in the non-gold rights over the northern tenure at Cue including the Hollandaire deposit (Figure 5).
-Cyprium is required to spend \$2 million on exploration within two years to acquire the 80% interest.
+Cyprium Australia Pty Ltd ("Cyprium") has met the expenditure requirement to earn their 80% interest in the non-gold rights over the northern tenure at Cue including the Hollandaire deposit (Figure 5).
 Musgrave will retain 100% of the gold rights and a 20% free-carried interest in the non-gold rights to the completion of a definitive feasibility study.